 Figure 10.
-Convective adjustment timescale rose for the south-west region as a percentage of the time that the wind is in each sector and split by wind speed a) for speeds of 0-5 m s-1, b) for speeds of 5-15 m s-1 and c) for speeds greater than 15 m s-1.
-The frequency of occurrence for each wind speed is plotted above the relevant wind rose.
+Convective adjustment timescale rose for the southwest region as a percentage of the time that the wind is in each sector and for wind speeds (a) $0-5 \text{ m s}^{-1}$ , (b) $5-15 \text{ m s}^{-1}$ , and (c) $>15 \text{ m s}^{-1}$ .
+The frequency of occurrence for each wind speed is shown above the relevant wind rose.
 The colour scale refers to all plots.
 The percentages on the edge of the panels show how often the wind comes from that direction.
-Note that a different scale is used for panel (a).
+Note that a different scale is used for (a).

-on the timescale diagnosed, here considered in terms of position of the convective cells.
-Specifically, it was found that there is a distinct track running from the south-west to the north-east along which the timescale was shown to decay.
+As in Keil and Craig (2011) and Keil et al. (2014), there was evidence that the evolution of convective systems has an impact on the timescale diagnosed, here considered in terms of position of the convective cells.
+Specifically, it was found that there is a distinct track running from the southwest to the northeast along which the timescale was shown to decay.
 Although this result is consistent with the climatological flow, convective events in the British Isles can also develop downstream of events that form initially over the European continent and as such the regime categorisation could depend on the direction of the synoptic-scale wind.
-It was shown that most convective events over the British Isles are associated with westerly to southwesterly flow as in Hand (2005), but at all wind speeds non-equilibrium events are more likely to be associated with wind directions that are downstream of the continent or else downstream of large orographic gradients (Fig. 9).
+It was shown that most convective events over the British Isles are associated with westerly to southwesterly flow as in Hand (2005), but at all wind speeds non-equilibrium events are more likely to be associated with wind directions that are downstream of the continent or else downstream of large orographic gradients (Figure 9).

-The wind speed was also found to have some influence over the regime classification, with non-equilibrium convection mainly occurring for intermediate wind speeds between 5 and 15 ms-1.
-In the weakest wind regime convection was rare, while strong winds are more likely to suppress mesoscale or small-scale circulations, such as sea breezes (Estoque 1962), that could act as local mechanisms to initiate non-equilibrium convection.
+The wind speed was also found to have some influence over the regime classification, with non-equilibrium convection mainly occurring for intermediate wind speeds between 5 and 15 m s-1.
+In the weakest wind regime convection was rare, while strong winds are more likely to suppress mesoscale or small-scale circulations, such as sea breezes (Estoque, 1962), that could act as local mechanisms to initiate non-equilibrium convection.

-This study has characterised convective regimes over the British Isles, and is intended to inform and provide a context for future study of convective-scale error growth for convection-permitting forecasting within this region.
+This study has characterised convective regimes over the British Isles, and is intended to inform and provide a context for future study of convective-scale error growth for convectionpermitting forecasting within this region.
 A limitation of the study is that the use of a precipitation threshold on accumulations could have led to some stratiform rain being included within the calculation of the timescale, particularly over mountainous regions where the seeder-feeder mechanism can act to enhance precipitation.
 However, convective precipitation is difficult to identify unambiguously and the same limitation is also present in other studies to have considered this timescale.
 To reduce this effect the most intense 17% of the coarse-grained precipitation was considered here.

 There are many implications of this work for forecasting convection within the British Isles.
 For example, with convective quasi-equilibrium conditions dominating convection within the British Isles, it is likely that more reliable forecasts for this type of convection will place relatively more emphasis on the use of large-member ensembles as opposed to higher-resolution models.
-Furthermore, given the link of the regimes to the large-scale wind field the results could be used to help design an adaptive ensemble forecasting system for the British Isles.
+Furthermore, given the link of the regimes to the large-scale wind field, the results could be used to help design an adaptive ensemble forecasting system for the British Isles.